 Access and use of computing and networking resources at Hofstra University are privileges extended to members of the Hofstra community.
 All holders of Hofstra University Network accounts are fully responsible for the actions performed on their accounts and their assigned machines.

 Any use of Computing Resources in violation of this policy will subject the employee to appropriate disciplinary action up to and including termination as deemed appropriate by the University and in compliance with any applicable collective bargaining agreement.
 As set forth in the Guide to Pride, students are responsible for adhering to all acceptable use policy and student violations of this policy can result in loss of Hofstra University computing privileges, disconnection from the Hofstra network, and University sanctions as outlined in the Code of Community Standards.
-Any such violation by faculty, student, employee or other user may also lead to referral to local, state and federal law enforcement authorities.
-Without limiting its right to take action, the University reserves the right to, with no prior warning, (a) disable network access or (b) disconnect individual machines or sub-networks of the HOFSTRA NETWORK in order to preserve the smooth functioning and security of the network as a whole and/or in response to violations of this or other University policies, laws or regulations.
+Any such violation by faculty, student, employee, or other user may also lead to referral to local, state, and federal law enforcement authorities.
+Without limiting its right to act, the University reserves the right to, with no warning, (a) disable network access or (b) disconnect individual machines or sub-networks of the HOFSTRA NETWORK to preserve the smooth functioning and security of the network as a whole and/or in response to violations of this or other University policies, laws, or regulations.

 Hofstra University seeks to maintain its Computing Resources in a manner that respects individual privacy and promotes user trust.
 The use of Hofstra University's Computing Resources, however, is not completely private and users should have no reasonable expectation of privacy in their use of the Computing Resources.